ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   I chanced upon Kingsdown beach
   Chasing the drama of a spring tide
   I hurried and lengthened my stride
-  The waves were spectacularly high
+  The waves were dutifully high
   Salty spray fell from the sky.

   The most beautiful light bathed the coast
-  The morning light, soft yet bright, and it was by chance, on one such trip that as the sun rose, the tide slipped away revealing the most expansive bay.
+  The morning light, soft yet bright, had me returning again and again, and it was by chance, on one such trip that as the sun rose, the tide slipped away revealing the most expansive bay.

-  Beyond the pebbles I walked the bay, captivated, the bay was all mine.
+  Beyond the pebbles I walked the bay,
+  For the briefest time the bay was all mine.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-